My love affair with Cuba

 For many people, Cuba’s image is romantic, voluptuous, mysterious and a little dangerous.
 When travel restrictions were relaxed, I visited Havana at my first opportunity, on an organized “people to people” tour in November 2015.
 I took hundreds of photos, but they were a formality.
 The images of that country lived in my imagination for the past 50 years.
 I just needed the chance to record them in person so I could share with others.
 My goal was to find a way to visit Cuba regularly, not as a tourist but as part of an effort that would help build relationships between the US and that country.

 I returned on a similar tour in November 2016, where I connected with several travelers from Minnesota Public Radio.
-Through those relationships, I became involved with the Cuban American Youth Orchestra (www.cayomusic.org), a nonprofit dedicated to providing educational and performance opportunities for student and pre-professional musicians from the US and Cuba through workshops, arts delegations, and cultural exchanges.
-I now travel regularly to Cuba as part of CAYO’s programming, documenting the concerts, rehearsals, educational seminars and networking that helps them accomplish their mission.
-I’m thrilled to have achieved my goal, and am proud to be part of this small but powerful effort.
+Through those relationships, I became involved with several organizations: the Cuban American Youth Orchestra (www.cayomusic.org), a nonprofit dedicated to providing educational and performance opportunities for student and pre-professional musicians from the US and Cuba through workshops, arts delegations, and cultural exchanges, and La Ruta de Mozart, a day of international celebration and performance of the complete string quartets by Wolfgang Amadeus Mozart (1756-1791) in the old city of Havana, Cuba.
+I now travel regularly to Cuba, documenting the concerts, rehearsals, educational seminars and networking that helps these organizations accomplish their missions.
+I’m thrilled to have achieved my goal, and am proud to be part of these small but powerful efforts.